 Opencast coal mining is inevitably accompanied by a significant technogeneous interference in the environment.
 This requires the timely restoration of the disrupted balance in the course of the technological process and the formation of a new environment that is consistent with ecological requirements.

 Environment protection is one of the priority tasks for Mini Maritsa Iztok EAD.
 The Company strictly complies with the environmental legislation in force, as well as with the requirements of the voluntarily adopted Standard ISO 14001-2015 - is a part of the Integrated Management System.

-The Company realizes its responsibility before the future generations and strictly complies with any environmental prescripts and mining norms, so that the fertility and the landscape are restored upon completing production.
+The Company is aware of its responsibility before the future generations and strictly adheres to all environmental prescripts and regulations related to carrying out mining operations, so that the fertility and the landscape are restored upon discontinuing extraction.

-The released mining water is under continuous monitoring.
-If necessary, it is neutralized with hydrated lime before it is let out to the central catchment areas.
+The discharged mining water is also under continuous monitoring.
+If necessary, it is neutralized with hydrated lime before its discharge into gravitational water bodies.

 Pursuant to the environmental regulations in force, the Company has introduced the practice for separate collection of the domestic, industrial, hazardous waste, and the construction debris generated with the aim for its subsequent use or treatment.
 On the basis of concluded contracts the used oils, spent accumulators and batteries, fluorescent and other lamps, old electrical and electronic equipment, plastics, paper, etc. are given to persons and companies having the necessary documents.